-Desktop Health, a healthcare business within Desktop Metal Inc. focusing on new 3D printing and biofabrication solutions for personalized medicine, is further developing PhonoGraft technology toward commercialization with the former Beacon Bio startup team leading the way
+Desktop Health, a healthcare business within Desktop Metal Inc. that focuses on new 3D printing and biofabrication solutions for personalized medicine, is developing PhonoGraft toward commercialization with the members of former Wyss startup Beacon Bio leading the way.

 The eardrum, or tympanic membrane, is a thin membrane evolved to conduct sound into the ear, and serves as a protective barrier against invading pathogens.
 It can become perforated by blasts, traumatic injuries, and chronic ear infections, affecting millions of people worldwide.
 Despite the eardrum’s remarkable self-healing powers, many perforations do not heal by themselves and require reconstructive “tympanoplasty” procedures in which ear surgeons repair the hole with tissue grafts harvested from the patient’s temples.
 However, even with modern endoscopic techniques, surgical failures are common, making revision surgeries necessary.
 In addition, patient-derived tissue grafts have imperfect sound-conducting abilities, as their structure does not match that of the intricate structure of the normal eardrum.